zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 A, B => C: it suggests that when both items A and B are present (antecedent), there is a likelihood that item C will also be present (consequent).<br>
 {Milk, Bread} => {Eggs}: customers who buy both milk and bread are likely to buy eggs as well.<br>

 **Support:** Support measures the frequency of occurrence of a particular combination of items in a dataset.
-It is the proportion of transactions that contain the set of items being considered.
 High support values indicate that the itemset is common in the dataset.<br>
 Support = frq(X,Y)/N<br>
 frq(X, Y): This is the count of transactions where the itemset (X, Y) is present.<br>
 N: This represents the total number of transactions or instances in the dataset.<br>